The Lavatories Are Now Available

 Why do your ears sometimes feel pressure changes when you flush an airline toilet?

-Because the vacuum flushing may cause the pressure altitude within the tiny toilet cabin to quickly jump 5 to 20 meters, say from about 2000m pressure altitude to 2015m.
+Because the vacuum flushing may cause the pressure altitude within the tiny toilet cabin to quickly jump 5 to 20 meters or more, say from about 2000m pressure altitude to 2020m.

 How do I know this?